How to Change a Flat Tire Step by Step

 • Lug wrench (tire iron)

-If your car has special lug nuts (like locking ones), make sure you have the key adapter.
+• Gloves If your car has special locking lug nuts, make sure you have the key adapter.

-Use the lug wrench to slightly loosen each nut on the flat tire.
-Turn them counterclockwise.
-This may require a bit of force—use your foot carefully if needed (but avoid jumping).
+Use the lug wrench to slightly loosen each nut on the flat tire by turning them counterclockwise.
+This may require force—use your foot carefully if needed.
+Do not remove the nuts completely yet; crack them loose while the tire is still on the ground to maintain leverage.

 2. Position the Jack and Raise the Vehicle